 Please set all type in Illustrator or InDesign if possible.
 Text should be set in pure black (#000000) and MUST be outlined.
 Do not flatten text and line art, Text can be set at a tint however that requires it to to be rasterized which can cause it to be less crisp.

 Please set up your artwork at final trim size, unless printing with bleed.
 We suggest using a .125” bleed.
-If making an 8x10” print with bleed the files you send should be 8.25x10.25”.
+If working in Illustrator or Indesign use the bleed feature.
+In Photoshop please add .25" inches to the width and height of the file.
 If making an 8x10” print without bleed the files you send should be 8x10”.
 If possible we will double up prints on a single 11x17 sheet to be as cost effective as possible.

-Please do not include crop marks or registration marks, we prefer to set that up ourselves.
+Please do not include crop marks or registration marks!

 When printing zines or books, export as pages not spreads, you should also include a full color pdf of the final project set up as spreads for reference.